Learn how to compare and revise your contacts against the global suppression list.

 The Global Suppression List (GSL) is a collection of known bad email addresses and domains, including ISP spam complainants.

-You can use the GSL to cleanse your entire contact list by comparing your list of contacts against it.
-We'll automatically remove any known problem addresses, cutting down on the number of complaints you might otherwise receive.
+You can use the GSL to revise your entire contact list by comparing your list of contacts against it.
+We'll automatically remove any problematic addresses known to us, cutting down on the number of complaints you might otherwise receive.
 This does not clean all problems from your list.
 A good list acquisition is still key.

-Use the GSL to clean you contact list
+Use the GSL to revise your contact list

 - Go to Contacts > Suppressed contacts.